 Financial Statements: A Beginner’s Guide

 Financial statements are everywhere.
-Sometimes understanding them seems impossible.
+Sometimes, understanding them seems impossible.
 This beginner’s guide shows the basics of financial statements.

-Why do you want to learn to understand financial statements?
-Accounting provides useful financial information for decisions.
-From a one-person entrepreneur to the largest multinational corporation, every business reports financial information.
+From an entrepreneur to the largest multinational corporation, every business reports financial information.
 Understanding these financial reports can unlock information about the company.

 Accounting is the language of business.